outsidedav/swift/hypersecure_dbaas/use-step2.md

 ![Feature Details](videos/StarterKit.gif)

-1. Open the IBM Cloud App Service dashboard at https://console.bluemix.net/developer/appservice/dashboard.
+1. Open the {{site.data.keyword.cloud}} App Service dashboard at https://console.bluemix.net/developer/appservice/dashboard.
-  1. Select the **Starter Kits** tab.
+    * Select the **Starter Kits** tab.
-  1. Select the `Swift Kitura` Backend for Frontend starter kit.
-Be sure not to confuse it with the Swift Kitura Basic Web-App Starter Kit.<br>
+    * Select the **Swift Kitura Backend for Frontend** starter kit.
+Be sure not to confuse it with the Swift Kitura Basic Web-App Starter Kit.

-The Create new project page is displayed.
+    The **Create new project** page is displayed.

-  1. Enter the project details and click **Create Project**.<br>
+2. Enter the project details and click **Create Project**.

-The project page is displayed.
+    The **Project page** is displayed.

-  1. On the projects page, click **Download Code**.
+3. On the projects page, click **Download Code**.
-1. Expand the downloaded zip file to your project directory.
+    * Expand the downloaded zip file to your project directory.

 ## What to do next